Smeg Coffee Maker Review : More Style Than Substance?

 Design – 4.5/5

 The design is the obvious selling feature of the Smeg drip coffee maker, so it scores well in this category.
-It shares the same chic retro-style design as other Smeg appliances, with smooth curves, fun colors, and chrome accents.
+It shares the same chic retro-style design as the Nostalgia coffee maker and, of course, other Smeg appliances, with smooth curves, fun colours, and chrome accents.
 It would look right at home in a 1950s diner.

 The Smeg drip coffee machine comes in black, red, pastel mint green, pastel blue, cream, and chrome, so there is one to suit any decor.